Opinion | How can we hold the next debate without full transparency on Trump’s health?

 For starters, we need to know whether Trump showed up at the first debate while knowing he’d tested positive, just to understand how deceptive and reckless he’s prepared to be when it comes to the second Trump-Biden debate.

-They won’t answer this question.
+The White House won’t answer this question.
 And even Trump’s medical team at first engaged in all kinds of dissembling to conceal the full truth about his condition.
-It’s not clear how the Biden campaign, the commission on debates, or even the Cleveland Clinic can be sure of getting good information about Trump’s condition.
+It’s not clear how the Biden campaign, the commission on debates or even the Cleveland Clinic can be sure of getting good information about Trump’s condition.

 As Jennifer Rubin explains, the debate commission has already squandered a good deal of credibility by being too willing to get pushed around by the Trump team’s flouting of its own safety protocols.

-Making this worse, the commission is not being that clear about how it will deal with uncertainty about the true state of Trump’s health before the next one.
+Making this worse, the commission is not being that clear about how it will deal with uncertainty about the true state of Trump’s health before the next presidential debate.
 As Brownstein reports, before the first debate the campaigns were required to certify to the Cleveland Clinic that they had tested negative.

 But even now, with uncertainty about whether that was true in Trump’s case, Fahrenkopf deferred Brownstein’s questions about whether that process should change to the Cleveland Clinic.